martynas199/EliteBooker-backend/BACKEND_SPECIALIST_RENAME.md

 - Created new Specialist model (uses existing 'specialists' collection for DB compatibility)
 - Created specialist.schema.js validation schemas
 - Created specialists.js routes (new /api/specialists endpoint)
-- Updated all imports to use Specialist model instead of Beautician
+- Updated all imports to use Specialist model instead of Specialist
 - Maintained backward compatibility with /api/specialists endpoint
 - Updated all route handlers to use Specialist model
 - Updated server.js to register both endpoints